karmaniverous/blog/_posts/2024-09-06-what-good-looks-like-a-real-world-typescript-refactor.md

 }
 ```

-The `User` & `Email` interfaces describe the entities themselves, in a way that is useful to drive `entity-manager` and also wherever else those entities show up.
-Note that we've used the special `never` type to indicate properties that the developer should not populate directly because `entity-manager` is going to generate them for us.
+The `User` & `Email` interfaces describe the entities themselves, in a way that is useful to drive `entity-manager` and also wherever else those entities show up in the code.
+Note that we've used the special `never` type to indicate properties the developer should not populate directly because `entity-manager` is going to generate them for us.

 `EntityMap` tells `entity-manager` which parts of the configuration object will be associated with which entities.